Boise-State-HCRI/Idaho_COVID-19/README.md

 This repository houses COVID-19 data for the State of Idaho collected and processed by Boise State's Hazard and Climate Resilience Institute (HCRI), and used to populate the "Confirmed Coronavirus/COVID-19 Cases in Idaho" map (https://arcg.is/PjmPy).
 The data have been collected daily from coronavirus.idaho.gov, and are available for public use.
 Please contact hcri@boisestate.edu with any questions or feedback.

 ## Available Data:
+- Daily counts of new cases by county ("ID_COVID_DAILY_COUNT.csv")
+- New and cumulative cases by date ("ID_COVID_CUMULATIVE_BY_DATE.csv")
+- Daily screenshots of coronavirus.idaho.gov from 3.20.20 to present
+- Data tables scraped directly from coronavirus.idaho.gov from 3.20.20 to 4.1.20 (including reported details on age, sex, testing, and hospitalizations)

 ## Authors:
 - Kathryn McConnell